Study Abroad

 Your college's study abroad office is home to a wealth of information.
 By speaking with an advisor or visiting the office's website, you can find out about all the available opportunities.
 Most universities run faculty-led study abroad programs and exchanges which allow students to experience life abroad while earning credits that transfer back seamlessly.

-Direct Enrollment Through a University in Spain
+Direct enrollment through a university in Spain

 Arcadia University, another private university, runs a program in Granada.
 Students can take classes at the university's own building in the middle of the city center or have the option to study in English at the Universidad de Granada.
 Arcadia also offers programs during the fall and spring semesters or for a full academic year.

-If you want support, security, and a whole lot of extras, consider going overseas with a study abroad provider.
+If you want housing, support, security, and a whole lot of extras, consider going overseas with a study abroad provider.
 There are several reputable, highly rated companies available to walk you through every step of the study abroad journey.

+Program providers cover your basic needs as well as organizing trips and events around your study abroad city and the rest of Spain.
 Most providers offer scholarships and grants to help offset costs so make sure to do your research!

 Step 2.
-Pick Your Location Wisely
+Pick a location

-Do you want to live in the big city or a tiny pueblo?
+Do you want to live in a big city or a tiny pueblo?
 By the sea or in the mountains?
 Dying to spend your days in a bohemian, thriving arts scene or in a town full of five-star restaurants?
 Spain's geography is as varied as what its cities and towns have to offer so it won't be hard to find the perfect fit.

 Adventurous students desiring a more "authentic" experience can opt for a homestay with a Spanish family.
 You will be welcomed into their home, sharing meals and free time with them.
 While this option gives you a look into everyday life in Spain, the language barrier can make it difficult to communicate and, ultimately, connect with your host family.
 Smiles and gestures are universal but without even basic conversation, you'll miss out on learning about each other.

 Should you find yourself feeling lonely or needing advice on where to find English-speaking doctors or other services, expat/student Facebook groups exist to make the transition easier.
 Many of these host organized meet-ups and are generally a place where members can ask questions and share information.
-In larger cities like Madrid, you can also find pub crawls specifically for students which can be a fun way to unwind after a long week of classes and meet some new international friends, all while experiencing the city's raucous nightlife.

 If you'd like to work on your (possibly non-existent) Spanish skills, try joining an intercambio, or language exchange.
 Intercambios are held at bars or coffee shops and tend to follow an informal format of half English/half Spanish so everyone gets to practice (or in some cases, take a break from speaking your non-native language!).
-Formal language classes can be quite affordable as well.
-If you'd like to take private lessons, you can post an ad on asking for a Spanish tutor.
-Rates tend to be low and the teachers can meet you at your home, theirs, or a public space.

 Studying in Spain in English is the perfect transition overseas; you won't skip a beat with your classes, plus you'll have the added bonus of an exciting new country and culture to explore.
 Whether making the journey solo or with a group, there are countless options to suit your comfort level and give you the best possible experience.